-Award amount Type of reprogramming Next step Less than \$250,000 Reprogramming at any level relative to total approved budget Notify your COPS Office program manager prior to reprograming of funds Less than 10 percent of total approved budget (over the course of the award) Notify your COPS Office program manager prior to reprogramming of funds More than \$250,000 More than 10 percent of total approved budget Submit a formal budget modification requiring approval from the COPS Office prior to reprogramming of funds
+Award amount Type of reprogramming Next step Less than \$250,000 Reprogramming at any level relative to total approved budget Inform COPS Office program manager prior to reprograming of funds Less than 10 percent of total approved budget (over the course of the award) Notify your COPS Office program manager prior to reprogramming of funds More than \$250,000 More than 10 percent of total approved budget Submit a formal budget modification requiring approval from the COPS Office prior to reprogramming of funds

 Reprogrammed funds must be allocated for items covered within the scope of the original award.
 Any funds that are being requested to account for a change in scope from the original funded project must first receive approval from the COPS Office to expand or change the scope.
 Be advised that reprogramming requests for unallowable costs will not be approved.
 The COPS Office will not approve any modification request that results in an increase of federal funds.
+An organization may not expend award funds or drawdown reimbursements for budget modifications until after the modification has been approved by the COPS Office in writing.